-Department of the Navy – Historical Center Historical information of Navel Ships along with other links.
+Department of the Navy - Historical Center Historical information of Naval Ships along with other links.

 Pacific Tsunami Warning Center (Courtesy of former FSM Lt.
 Governor Tony Tareg)

-Researcher At Large A site largely focused on the Pacific Theater of WWII, but does contain some pre and post-war topics as articles about other theaters of conflict.
-Also, available for hire to help with research projects at the National Archieves Seattle Branch.
-This organization supplied us with photos of the Mississinewa AO-59 refuelling ships.
+Researcher At Large A site largely focused on the Pacific Theater of WWII but does contain some pre and post-war topics as articles about other theaters of conflict.
+Also, available for hire to help with research projects at the National Archives Seattle Branch.
+This organization supplied us with photos of the Mississinewa AO-59 refueling ships.
 See our Gallery.

 U.S.S.
 Canisteo, AO-99

 Displaying photos, historical information, links to the U.S.S.
 Canisteo and other Oilers.

 U.S.S.
 Cimarron, AO-177 This site is dedicated to all tankermen and has a great many images of tankers at work.